-When temperatures drop below -9° Celsius, water turns solid and can’t be dissolved by salt.
-Sand, however, will increase traction—and is garden-friendly.
-But clean it up properly in the spring, as it can easily clog drains or sewers, and because it absorbs contaminants like oil and chemicals.
+Sand will increase traction and is more garden-friendly than driveway salt.
+Just be sure to clean it up properly in the spring, as it can easily clog drains or sewers, and because it absorbs contaminants like oil and chemicals.
 Gravel is another possible solution.

-Though salt remains the most accessible means of de-icing your walkway, other options exist.
+Though salt remains the most accessible means of de-icing your driveway, other options exist.
+(You might also consider the pros and cons of heated driveways.)
 A rule of thumb: The more eco-friendly the product, the higher its cost will be.

-Most combine salt with five other common materials:
+Most combine driveway salt with five other common materials:

 - Calcium magnesium acetate: CMA is a green alternative that is salt-free and biodegradable.
-But it's slow acting and only works to about -3° C
+However, it is slow acting and only works in mild temperatures.

 - Potassium acetate: It’s not that harmful since it is biodegradable, non-corrosive and non-toxic.
 But it’s pricey and won’t perform well in extreme cold.